Which Leakage Types Matter? A Quantitative Landscape Across 2,047 Benchmark Datasets: Results

 At \(k = 10\), the mean AUC inflation is +0.040 (d\(_z\) = 0.93 {[}0.88, 0.98{]}), with positive inflation in 92\% of datasets.

-\textbf{A non-monotonicity at \(k = 1\).} The existing literature on model selection bias treats the inflation as uniformly positive (Ambroise and McLachlan (\citeproc{ref-ambroise2002selection}{2002}); Varma and Simon (\citeproc{ref-varma2006bias}{2006})).
-I find a signed reversal.
-At \(k = 1\), peeking \emph{decreases} performance (d\(_z\) = -0.56, inflation in only 20\% of datasets).
-At \(k = 2\), the effect is near zero (d\(_z\) = -0.08).
-The proposed mechanism: at \(k = 1\), the ``best of one'' configuration is a single random draw --- identical in expectation to the honest baseline, but drawn from a noisier evaluation (single test-set AUC vs cross-validated AUC).
-The test-set noise deflates performance relative to the more stable baseline.
-At \(k \geq 5\), the order-statistic effect (maximum of \(k\) draws) dominates test-set noise, and inflation becomes systematic.
+\textbf{A non-monotonicity at \(k = 1\).} The existing literature on model selection bias treats inflation as uniformly positive (Ambroise and McLachlan (\citeproc{ref-ambroise2002selection}{2002}); Varma and Simon (\citeproc{ref-varma2006bias}{2006})); I find a signed reversal.
+At \(k = 1\), peeking \emph{decreases} performance (d\(_z\) = -0.56, inflation in only 20\% of datasets); at \(k = 2\), the effect is near zero (d\(_z\) = -0.08).
+This is not a mechanistic harm: at \(k=1\), the leaky-vs-clean contrast is a zero-mean comparison by construction (both pick one configuration), and the leaky side reduces to a single noisy test-set AUC against the clean side's stabler CV baseline, so the negative d\(_z\) is single-shot noise relative to a more stable comparator, or sampling fluctuation around zero.
+The practitioner-facing implication is the same: a researcher evaluating only a few configurations may observe no inflation and conclude the procedure is safe.
+At \(k \geq 5\), the order-statistic effect (maximum of \(k\) draws) dominates and inflation becomes systematic.

-The practical implication: a practitioner who evaluates only a few configurations on the test set may observe no inflation and conclude (incorrectly) the procedure is conservative or safe.

 \textbf{Sample size correlation.} The correlation between peeking inflation and \(\log(n)\) is \(r =\) -0.04: near zero.
 Peeking does not diminish on larger datasets.
-Stratifying by dataset size confirms this --- the peeking effect size remains large and stable across all strata: small datasets (\textless500 rows) d\(_z\) = 0.91, medium (500--5K) d\(_z\) = 0.94, large (5K+) d\(_z\) = 0.94.
+Stratifying by dataset size confirms this; the peeking effect size remains large and stable across all strata: small datasets (\textless500 rows) d\(_z\) = 0.91, medium (500--5K) d\(_z\) = 0.94, large (5K+) d\(_z\) = 0.94.
 The finding is confirmed on the held-out split: discovery d\(_z\) = 0.94, confirmation d\(_z\) = 0.92.